OWASP/www-chapter-ahmedabad/index.md

 ## Next Meetup Information

-To be Announced soon.
-Stay Tuned with us.
+We're coming on 26th September,2020 11:00 AM IST at Saturday.
+For more details stay tuned with us.